The Ultimate Guide to Digital Nomads in Buenos Aires

 When to come to Buenos Aires as a digital nomad?

 Summers in Buenos Aires are hot and humid.
-This is a muggy city with mosquitos and sweltering afternoons from December through February.
+This is a muggy city with mosquitos and sweltering afternoons from December through February (honestly, into March as well).

 Winters – from June through early September – are cold and dreary.
 The cold is mild, no snow here.
-But with cloudy days, Buenos Aires isn’t at her most beautiful in winter.
+But with cloudy days with a humid, wet cold, Buenos Aires isn’t at her most beautiful in winter.

-Fall – March through May – also brings mild weather and the benefits of a well-rested general public as everyone is returning refreshed and bright eyed after their beach front holiday over the summer.
+Fall, from late March through May, also brings mild weather and the benefits of a well-rested general public as everyone is returning refreshed and bright eyed from spending their summer by the beach.

 Where to stay in Buenos Aires as a Digital Nomad